 Availability of data needed for validation, review and statistical analysis.

-equipment cleaning and use
+Equipment cleaning and use

-origins of raw materials, active pharmaceutical ingredient, starting materials and active substance intermediates;
+Origins of raw materials, active pharmaceutical ingredient, starting materials and active substance intermediates;

-controls in relation to raw materials, active substance starting materials and active substance intermediates;
+Controls in relation to raw materials, active substance starting materials and active substance intermediates;

-use of raw materials, active substance, starting materials and active substance intermediates;
+Use of raw materials, active substance, starting materials and active substance intermediates;

-labelling of the active substances, intermediates, packaging materials and finished products
+Labelling of the active substances, intermediates, packaging materials and finished products

 Specifications for finished products

-master formulae and processing instructions
+Master formulae and processing instructions

-batch production and control
+Batch production and control

-laboratory controls.
+Laboratory controls.

 All quality related activities carried out during the manufacturing process shall be recorded at the time they are performed.
 Any deviation from the written procedures referred to in Article 7(1) shall be documented and explained.
 Deviations affecting the quality of the active substance or preventing the active substance from meeting the specifications referred to in Article 12(1) shall be investigated, and the investigation and its conclusions shall be documented.